MasterClass raises $80M after doubling sales last year

 Udacity was founded in 2011 and garnered a $1 billion valuation in 2015.
 Coursera, founded in 2012, was valued at $800 million last year.
 Three-year-old MasterClass declined to disclose a valuation.

 To thrust itself ahead of its competitors, MasterClass also recently rolled out a new subscription model that allows customers to pay an annual fee of $180 for access to all MasterClass lessons, which are otherwise $90 each.
-It’s been a huge success so far, counting for 80% of the company’s revenue.
+It’s been a huge success so far, counting for 80 percent of the company’s revenue.

 On top of that, MasterClass released its first-ever mobile app this April.
 Before that, all the company’s growth came from desktop.